labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step2.md

 # Implementing Alternative Constructors with Class Methods

-In this step, we'll implement an alternative constructor using a class method to create `Stock` objects from CSV row data more elegantly.
+In this step, we're going to learn how to implement an alternative constructor using a class method.
+This will allow us to create `Stock` objects from CSV row data in a more elegant way.

 ## What is an Alternative Constructor?

-An alternative constructor is a common pattern in Python that provides an additional way to create objects besides the standard `__init__` method.
-Class methods are perfect for implementing alternative constructors since they have access to the class itself.
+In Python, an alternative constructor is a useful pattern.
+Usually, we create objects using the standard `__init__` method.
+However, an alternative constructor gives us an additional way to create objects.
+Class methods are very suitable for implementing alternative constructors because they can access the class itself.

 ## Implementing the from_row() Class Method

-Let's add a class variable `types` and a class method `from_row()` to our `Stock` class to simplify creating `Stock` instances from CSV data.
+We'll add a class variable `types` and a class method `from_row()` to our `Stock` class.
+This will simplify the process of creating `Stock` instances from CSV data.

-Modify the `stock.py` file by adding the highlighted code:
+Let's modify the `stock.py` file by adding the highlighted code:

 ```python
 # stock.py